-The Department of State (DOS) paid the Royal Film Commission \$873,584 for movies in Jordan
+The Department of State (DOS) paid the Royal Film Commission \$873,584 for movies in Jordan star-wars-the-rise-of-skywalker-in-jordan

 Grab your popcorn and settle in for a government production you never asked for.
 It's got it all: action, drama, and mind-boggling expenditures.
 Jordanians get the THRILLS, the Americans get the BILLS in this cinematic masterpiece!